The Best Museums In NYC

 Morgan Library and Museum

-The Pierpont Morgan private library was built in 1906 and houses an impressive collection of antique books – some dating back to 4000 B.C.! – in a gorgeous setting.
-The collection also includes one of the 23 copies of the Declaration of Independence, as well as Mozart’s handwritten score of the Haffner Symphon and Charles Dickens’s manuscript of A Christmas Carol.
+The collection also includes one of the 23 copies of the Declaration of Independence, Mozart’s handwritten score of the Haffner Symphony, and Charles Dickens’s manuscript of A Christmas Carol.
 Not exactly your everyday collection!
-There even are regular exhibits focussing on contemporary and past artists.

 The Museum of Sex